Company (2011 film): Act I

 Robert is a well-liked single man living in New York City, whose friends are all married or engaged couples.
 When Robert fails to blow out any candles on his 35th birthday cake, the couples promise him that his birthday wish will still come true, though he has wished for nothing, since his friends are all that he needs ("Company").
 What follows is a series of disconnected vignettes in no apparent order, each featuring Robert during a visit with one of the couples or alone with a girlfriend.

 Robert visits foodie Sarah and her husband, the alcoholic Harry.
 Sarah and Harry taunt each other on their vices, escalating toward karate-like fighting and thrashing that may or may not be playful.
 The caustic Joanne comments that it is "The Little Things You Do Together" that make a marriage work.
 Harry explains that a person is always "Sorry-Grateful" about getting married, and that marriage changes both everything and nothing about the way they live.

 Robert is next with Peter and Susan, who surprise Robert with the news of their upcoming divorce.
 At the home of the uptight Jenny and chic David, Robert has brought along some marijuana that they share.
 The couple turns to grilling Robert on why he has not yet gotten married.
 Robert claims he is not against the notion, but three women he is currently sleeping with appear and chastise Robert for his reluctance to being committed ("You Could Drive a Person Crazy").

 All of Robert's male friends envy his commitment-free status, and each has found someone they find perfect for Robert ("Have I Got a Girl for You"), but Robert is waiting for someone who merges the best features of all his married female friends ("Someone Is Waiting").
-Robert meets his three girlfriends in a small park on three separate occasions, as Marta sings of the city ("Another Hundred People").
+Robert meets his three girlfriends in a small park on three occasions, as Marta sings of the city ("Another Hundred People").
 Robert first gets to know April, a slow-witted airline flight attendant.
 Robert then spends time with Kathy, who reveals that she is leaving for Cape Cod with a new fiancé.
 Finally, Robert meets with Marta, who leaves Robert stunned with her irrelevant chatter about New York.

 The scene turns to the day of Amy and Paul's wedding.
 Robert, the best man, and Paul watch as Amy complains and self-destructs over every petty thing she can possibly think of and finally calls off the wedding ("Getting Married Today").
 Robert tries to comfort Amy, but winds up offering an impromptu proposal to her himself ("What Did I Just Do?").
 His words jolt Amy back into reality, and she runs out after Paul, at last ready to marry him.

 The setting returns to the Robert's birthday party, where Robert wishes for someone to "Marry Me a Little".